 No, once the tax deed action has started, all outstanding taxes at the time of application are rolled into one amount due.
 This must be paid in full, along with any accrued interest, costs and charges in order to stop the tax deed action.

 I am not the current owner of the property, but if I pay the required tax amount before the auction, does that give me ownership?

 No. Paying the required amount – also known as redeeming the tax deed – satisfies the lien and allows the current owner to retain ownership.
 If you are interested in owning the property, you need to contact the Clerk of the Circuit Court about becoming a bidder in the auction.

 What are the accepted forms of payment to redeem a tax deed?

-Payment must be made in cash, wire transfer or certified funds, payable to Charles W. Thomas Pinellas County Tax Collector.
-If you wish to make payment by wire transfer, please contact us at firstname.lastname@example.org for wiring instructions.
+Payment must be made in cash, wire transfer, or certified funds, payable to Charles W. Thomas Pinellas County Tax Collector.
+If you wish to make a payment by wire transfer, please follow these instructions.
+If you have questions or need assistance with your wire transfer, please email firstname.lastname@example.org.
 We do not accept personal checks or credit cards for tax deed payments.

 My property is in tax deed, and I just filed for bankruptcy, what do I need to do?

 Please contact us immediately at 727-464-3409 or email@example.com for guidance.
 If you have a case number, please provide us with that information.